 In addition to the phonemic awareness and phonics skills that build the foundation for accurate and quick word recognition, IXL offers sight word skills to help students recognize high-frequency words.
 The accompanying videos explicitly teach students how to decode each of the words in the skill.

-For example, before practicing Read sight words set 2: are, green, please, they, on, students can watch a video that goes through each word one by one and helps students learn how to read them.
+For example, before practicing Read sight words set 2: are, green, on, please, they, students can watch a video that goes through each word one by one and helps students learn how to read them.

-Read sight words set 2: are, green, please, they, on (YP6)
+Read sight words set 2: are, green, on, please, they (YP6)

-In addition, IXL offers “read-along” skills with audio support that highlight each word as it is being read.
+In addition, IXL offers “read-along” skills with audio support that highlights each word as it is being read.
 This allows students to follow along with the text as a professional voice artist models fluent reading.

 And finally, IXL’s “read-alone” text skills also give students practice reading a variety of literary and informational texts independently in order to build fluency.